Conquest of Jemtland

-The Conquest of Jemtland (Återerövringen av Jämtland) refers to the Norwegian (re-)conquest of the province of Jämtland (Jemtland) in the summer of 1677 during the Scanian War.
+The Conquest of Jemtland (Återerövringen av Jämtland) refers to the Norwegian reconquest of the province of Jämtland (Jemtland) in the summer of 1677 during the Scanian War.
 The conquest was short-lived; Sweden was able to regain control of the province in November the same year.

 Strategic aims

 Jämtland had been ceded to Sweden by Denmark-Norway at the Treaty of Brömsebro in 1645, and was, therefore, a target for reconquest.
 From the onset of the war, the Swedish strategic plan had included an attack into Norway from Jämtland.
 However, the crises on the other fronts had repeatedly drawn away from the troops that would have participated in such an attack.

 Development

 In the beginning of 1677 news arrived that the Norwegians defending Trondheim had moved south to reinforce the army of Ulrik Frederick Gyldenløve.
 This presented an opportunity for advancing across the Norwegian border.
 The attacking force was to be led by Carl Larsson Sparre, the governor-general of Västernorrland county.
 He had at his disposal a force of 1,700 men, of which three companies were local men from Jämtland.
 However, he was unable to feed these troops, and furthermore, the troops, who hadn't received payment in ten months, had dispersed across Norrland to live meagerly off the land, which had been ravaged by famine for several years.
 Thus, the planned attack had to be abandoned.